yumoL/walkingAMaze/documentation/Implementation_document.md

       CheckPath(neighbour.x,neighbour.y,currentNode, exitNode)
   return false
   ```
-  Time complexity: O(rows x cols).
+  Time complexity: O(rows x cols x log(rows x cols)).
 We need to traverse all nodes in the worst case.
+Adding a node into a PrioityQueue and extracting the smallest node from a PriorityQueue are O(logn) actions.

   Space complexity: O(rows x cols).
 We need an extra priority queue to save the roads.